Presidency of Benjamin Harrison: Presidential election of 1892

 Harrison's wife Caroline began a critical struggle with tuberculosis earlier in 1892 and two weeks before the election, on October 25, she died.
 Her role as First Lady was filled by their daughter, Mary Harrison McKee for the balance of Harrison's presidency.
 Mrs. Harrison's terminal illness and the fact that both major candidates had served in the White House called for a low key campaign, and resulted in neither of them actively campaigning personally.

 Cleveland ultimately won the election by 277 electoral votes to Harrison's 145, the most decisive margin in 20 years.
 Cleveland won 46 percent of the popular vote, beating Harrison by a margin of approximately 375,000 votes.
 Cleveland swept the four swing states of New York, New Jersey, Connecticut, and Indiana, and also became the first Democrat since the Civil War to carry Wisconsin and Indiana.
 Weaver garnered just over one million voters and twenty-two electoral votes, with most of his support coming from Western voters.
 In the 1892 congressional elections, Democrats retained control of the House and won a majority in the Senate.
 The resulting 53rd United States Congress marked the first time since the Civil War that Democrats held unified control of the presidency and both houses of Congress.

 Historical reputation

-Closely scrutinized by Democrats, Harrison's reputation was largely intact when he left the White House.
-Following the Panic of 1893, Harrison became more popular in retirement.
-His legacy among historians is scant, and "general accounts of his period inaccurately treat Harrison as a cipher".
-However, many recent historians have recognized the importance of the Harrison administration in influencing the foreign policy of the late nineteenth century.
-Historians have often given Secretary of State Blaine credit for foreign-policy initiatives but historian Charles Calhoun argues that Harrison was more responsible for the success of trade negotiations, the buildup of the steel Navy, overseas expansion, and emphasis on the American role in dominating the hemisphere through the Monroe Doctrine.
-The major weakness which Calhoun sees was that the public and indeed the grassroots Republican Party was not fully prepared for this onslaught of major activity.
-Nonetheless, the Sherman Anti-Trust Act, signed into law by Harrison, remains in effect over 120 years later.
-Harrison's support for African American voting rights and education would be the last significant attempts to protect civil rights until the 1930s.

-Harrison is one of the least well-known presidents among the general public; a 2012 article in New York selected Harrison as the "most forgotten president."
-Harrison is the only president to be preceded and succeeded by the same individual.
-He is also the only president to be the grandson of another president.